 Formally: Computer Systems Organization course (required prerequisite for all electives).

 |Infrastructure|| The class meets twice a week for 75 minutes each time.
 In general, one of the class meetings will consist of discussions of the reading assignments and/or guest speakers, and the other class meeting that week will be for learning activities, project status updates, and presentations, or time to work on the project.

-The instructor should have a GitHub organization to which all students are added at the start of the semester.
-The students should have rights to create repositories within this organization.
+The instructor should have a GitHub organization (or equivalent) to which all students are added at the start of the semester.
+The students should have the right to create repositories within this organization.

-Students should be able to bring their computers to the class meetings.
+Students should be able to bring their computers to class meetings.

 - understanding the origins and implications of open source development;

 - interacting with a community of developers and users;

 - managing code using a version control system;